jac307/documentation-Estuary/Tutorials/English-Version/Languages/CineCer0-Intro.md

 ### First Steps

 CineCer0 is a live coding language that allows live interactions with video, image, and text.
-CineCer0 is implemented in [https://estuary.mcmaster.ca/](https://estuary.mcmaster.ca/){:target="_blank"} and was developed by the research team of this platform.
+CineCer0 is implemented in [https://estuary.mcmaster.ca/](https://estuary.mcmaster.ca/){:target="_blank"} and was developed by [Prof. David Ogborn](https://experts.mcmaster.ca/display/ogbornd){:target="_blank"} and the research team of this platform.

 How to use it: